jaequery/docker-deploy/README.md

 ### Requirements ###

-* A project folder with a docker-compose file
+* A project folder with a docker-compose.yml file
 * An SSH access to a server with Docker and docker-compose installed

 ### Usage ###